ROWAN UNIVERSITY POLICY

 Third party email services cannot be used to communicate or store University information classified as Confidential or Private or otherwise considered privileged or sensitive.

-Faculty, staff and medical students are not permitted to automatically forward or redirect messages from their primary email address to a non-Rowan email address.
+With the exception of current undergraduate and other non-medical students, members of the Rowan Community are not permitted to automatically forward or redirect messages from a Rowan email address to a non-Rowan email address

 Texting cannot be used to communicate or store University information classified as Confidential.